The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Kinematics

 If the residuals discussed in Section \ref{sec:residuals} are related to a vertical wave in the Galactic disc, we should see a trace in the vertical velocities $V_Z$ of the stars of our samples.
 However, the vertical velocity field of stars in the Galactic disc is expected to be dominated by the signature of the large-scale warp \citep[e.g.][]{Schoenrich:2018, Poggio:2018, Romero:2019}.
 Therefore, the natural approach would be to remove the signature expected from the Galactic warp, and then investigate the residuals (similar to the approach performed with the Z-coordinate).

 However, modelling the warp signature is not trivial.
-Several works have found that, in addition to the spatial parameters that describe the three-dimensional shape of the warp, at least one kinematic parameter is needed, known as warp precession \citep{Poggio:2020,Cheng:2020, Dehnen:2023, HrannarMcMillan2024, CabreraGadea:2024}.
-Using classical Cepheids, \cite{ Dehnen:2023} and \cite{CabreraGadea:2024} found a prograde precession that decreses as a function of Galactocentric radius R.
+Several works have found that, in addition to the spatial parameters that describe the three-dimensional shape of the warp, at least one kinematic parameter is needed \citep{Poggio:2020,Cheng:2020, Dehnen:2023, HrannarMcMillan2024, CabreraGadea:2024, Zhou:2024}.
+Using classical Cepheids \cite{Dehnen:2023} and \cite{CabreraGadea:2024} found a prograde precession that decreases as a function of Galactocentric radius $R$.

-Figure \ref{fig:warp_precession} shows the results obtained for the young giants (red points) and Cepheids sample (black points) after dividing our samples in bins, and fitting for the warp precession $\omega_p$ separately (adopting the warp best-fit models discussed in Section \ref{sec:analysis}).
-With the young giant sample, the bins are of 1.5 in width, and typically contain between 2500 and 3000 stars.
+Figure \ref{fig:warp_precession} shows the results obtained for the young giants (red points) and Cepheids sample (black points) after dividing our samples in radial bins, and fitting for the warp precession $\omega_p$ separately (adopting the warp best-fit models discussed in Section \ref{sec:analysis}).
+With the young giant sample, the bins are of 1.5 kpc in width, and typically contain between 2500 and 3000 stars.
 For the Cepheid sample, due to the low number of stars with available line-of-sight measurements, we chose a relatively large bin size of 4 kpc, allowing us to have approximately 500-800 stars for each bin.

-We infer the warp precession using Equation 9 in \citet{Cheng:2020}, which also includes the mean radial motions $V_R$ (although we obtain very similar results also if that term is not included).
+We infer the warp precession using Equation 9 in \citet{Cheng:2020}, which also includes the mean radial motions $V_R$ (although we obtain very similar results also if the $V_R$ term is not included).
 As we can see, our results are in good agreement with other works from the literature, especially for $R \gtrapprox 11$ kpc, where the warp amplitude is larger (see previous Sections).